apollographql/apollo-kotlin/docs/source/index.md

 ## Additional resources

 - [A journey to Kotlin multiplatform](https://www.youtube.com/watch?v=GN6LHrqyimI): how the project was moved to Kotlin multiplatform, talk given at Kotliners in June 2020.
-- [#125, Fragmented Podcast](http://fragmentedpodcast.com/episodes/125/): Why's and How's about Apollo Android and the entire journey.
+- [#125, Fragmented Podcast](http://fragmentedpodcast.com/episodes/125/): Why's and How's about Apollo Kotlin and the entire journey.
 - [GraphQL.org](http://graphql.org) for an introduction and reference to GraphQL itself.
 - [apollographql.com](http://www.apollographql.com/) to learn about Apollo open-source and commercial tools.
 - [The Apollo blog](https://www.apollographql.com/blog/) for long-form articles about GraphQL, feature announcements for Apollo, and guest articles from the community.
 - [The Apollo Twitter account](https://twitter.com/apollographql) for in-the-moment news.